Joseph Stephanini

-Joseph Stephanini (Ιωσήφ Στεφανίνις; 1803–?) was an Ottoman Greek author and runaway slave.
-He migrated to the United States.
+Joseph Stephanini (Ιωσήφ Στεφανίνις; 1803–?) was an Ottoman Greek author and runaway slave who migrated to the United States.
 He wrote The Personal Narrative of the Sufferings of J. Stephanini pleading to the American people to raise money to free his family from the bondage of slavery.
-The book began to circulate in the United States in the early 1830s.
-Many American's learned about the horrors of Ottoman slavery.
-The Greek Slave Movement evolved and American abolitionists used the subject matter.
-The most notable subject of the Greek Slave Movement was The Greek Slave statue by Hiram Powers.
+The book circulated in the United States in the early 1830s, informing Americans of the horrors of Ottoman slavery.
+Stephanini's efforts in part started The Greek Slave Movement, which in part helped build momentum for American abolitionists.
+The most notable artistic product of the Greek Slave Movement was The Greek Slave statue by Hiram Powers.

 Early life

 Stephanini was born in Arta to Ioannis and Chrissavi Themiano.
 They were married at fourteen years old.
 They had seven children: Joseph, Spiro, Demetri, Sylvestro, Maria, Catharina, and Anna.
 Joseph's father was a very wealthy merchant.
 The family eventually moved to Patras.
 The city primarily dealt with Italian merchants.
 Stephanini learned the family business and spoke Italian.

 When the Greek War of Independence broke out Joseph was captured and sold into slavery.
 Many people were murdered in front of him including elderly people and infants.
 The soldiers spared his life because his father was a wealthy merchant and could pay a large ransom.
 He was severely beaten for three days and begged his captors to put him to death.
 The soldier took a large pistol and pressed it against his head and pulled the trigger but the gun misfired.